evavnmssnhv/Europarl-Speaker-Information/README.md

 The data is provided in zip files per language.
 Every zip file contains 3 files:

   [1] SOURCE.source-target.txt:
   Tokenized source data

       Example:
         Is the Commission taking the initiative going to be a question of weeks or a question of months ?
         I fully support this report and welcome its adoption by this Parliament .

-  [2] TARGET.source-target.txt
+  [2] TARGET.source-target.txt:
   Tokenized parallel target data

       Example:
         Est-ce une question de semaines ou de mois ?
         Je soutiens pleinement ce rapport et je me réjouis de son adoption par ce Parlement .

-  [3] Tags.source-target.txt
+  [3] Tags.source-target.txt:
   Tags corresponding to the SOURCE and TARGET sentences providing information about the speaker, i.e. name, date of birth, date of the session, age of the speaker.

       Example:
         <LINECOUNT="5" EUROID="28257" NAME="ivo belet" LANGUAGE="UNK" GENDER="MALE" DATE_OF_BIRTH="1959-6-7" SESSION_DATE="11-02-15" AGE="52"/>